anderssoegaard/anderssoegaard.github.io/index.md

 Søgaard, Anders.
 2023.
 Grounding the Vector Space of an Octopus: Word Meaning from Raw Text.
 Minds and Machines.
 [PDF](https://link.springer.com/article/10.1007/s11023-023-09622-4)

+Lee, Seolhwa; Søgaard, Anders.
+2023.
+Private Meeting Summarization Without Performance Loss.
+The 46th International ACM SIGIR Conference on Research and Development in Information Retrieval.
+Taipei, Taiwan.

+Cabello, Laura; Jørgensen, Anna Katrine; Søgaard, Anders.
+2023.
+On the Independence of Association Bias and Empirical Fairness in Language Models.
+The ACM Conference on Fairness, Accountability, and Transparency 2023.
+Chicago, IL.

 Søgaard, Anders; Hershcovich, Daniel; de Lhoneux, Miryam.
 2023.
 A Two-Sided Discussion of Preregistration of NLP Research.
 The 16th conference of the European Chapter of the Association for Computational Linguistics (EACL).
 Dubrovnik, Croatia.
 [ArXiv](https://arxiv.org/abs/2302.10086)

 Kementchedjhieva, Yova; Søgaard, Anders.
 2023.
 Grammatical Error Correction through Round-Trip Machine Translation.
 Findings of The 16th conference of the European Chapter of the Association for Computational Linguistics (EACL).
 Dubrovnik, Croatia.